 - Arrange payment of larger group bookings/purchases in advance, ideally prior to the Cash Advance request, through ISS.
-Submit these payment requests to the Administrative Coordinator in a timely manner so that ISS can meet payment deadlines.
+Submit these payment requests to the Manager, Administration in a timely manner so that ISS can meet payment deadlines.
 This is usually by wire transfer where invoices and banking information are required.
 Find out if your service provider has a preferred method of payment as cheque or the ISS credit card may be used.

 - Wire transfer requirements:

 · Invoice (with invoice number)

 · Beneficiary name (exact name listed on bank account)

 · Beneficiary address (exact address listed on bank account)

 · Bank Swift or BIC code